Skip to main content

 Project Description

-The goals of this project are:
+The goals of the DSA portion of this project are:

 1. Support clinical research within the NC TraCS program by creating useful and targeted programming that fills the identified gap.

-2. Train graduate students at NC State in collaborative biostatistics, data-intensive clinical research, and communication skills.
+2. Train graduate students at NC State in collaborative biostatistics, data-intensive clinical research and communication skills.

 3. Develop a support model that could be replicated at NC State and other institutions.